 What does fat grafting involve?

 Fat grafting happens in stages.
 First, the area where the fat will be harvested from is numbed.
-Then, Dr. Appel will create an incision and use a technique similar to liposuction to remove the fat.
+Then, our surgeons will create an incision and use a technique similar to liposuction to remove the fat.
 The fat will then be filtered and purified to prepare it for injection.
 Finally, the area where the fat is to be placed is numbed, and the fat is placed there using multiple injections.
 Either the way the fat is placed or the way the fat is massaged is what ensures a good contour in the area.

 What to expect after fat grafting